 Socioeconomic drought occurs when physical water needs affect the health, safety, and quality of life of the general public or when the drought affects the supply and demand of an economic product.
-An example of socioeconomic drought is when the demand for an economic product (such as hydroelectric power) exceeds supply due to a weather-related deficit.
+An example of socioeconomic drought is when the demand for an economic product The demand for an economic product (such as hydroelectric power) exceeds supply due to a weather-related deficit.
 Typically, demand for a product increases with population growth and per capita consumptions, and supply increases due to efficiency technology and the construction of new water projects.
-If both are increasing, the rate of change between supply and demand determines the level of socioeconomic drought.
+If both are increasing, the rate of change between supply and demand determines the level of socioeconomic drought. is the key.
 However, regardless of the rate of change, when demand exceeds supply, vulnerability is magnified by water shortages during drought.

 Several climatological drought indicators have been formulated in order to quantify drought.
-The Palmer Drought Severity Index (PDSI) was developed in 1965 and is currently used by many Federal and State agencies.
+The Palmer Drought Severity Index (PDSI) was developed in 1965 and is currently used by many Ffederal and Sstate agencies.
 The PDSI attempts to measure the duration and intensity of the long-term drought-inducting circulation patterns.
-Long-term drought is cumulative, so the intensity of drought during the current month is dependent on the current weather patterns plus the cumulative patterns of previous months.
+Long-term drought is cumulative, so the intensity of drought during the current month is dependent on the current weather patterns plus the cumulative patterns of previous months. is a soil moisture index that works best in relatively large regions with uniform topography that don't experience extreme climate shifts.
 PDSI values can lag oncoming drought by several months.
-The PDSI quantifies drought using values ranging between -6.0 (driest) to 6.0 (wettest), and the TWDB uses the PDSI to monitor State drought conditions "Extreme drought" conditions have a PDSI between -6.0 and -4.0, and "severe drought" conditions have a PDSI between -3.99 and -3.0.
+The PDSI quantifies drought using values ranging between The TWDB uses the PDSI to monitor State drought conditions, which has values ranging between -6.0 (driest) to 6.0 (wettest), and the TWDB uses the PDSI to monitor State drought conditions- "Extreme drought" conditions have a PDSI between -6.0 and -4.0, and "severe drought" conditions have a PDSI between -3.99 and -3.0.

 An accumulated area graph of the weekly PDSI categories for the Edwards Plateau Region of Texas is included as Figure 7-1.
-Since 2000, the Plateau Region experienced recurring extreme drought conditions in 2006-2007, 2008-2009, 2011-2015, 2018-2019, and 2020-2024.
+Since 2000, the Plateau Region experienced recurring extreme drought conditions in 2006-2007, and 2008-2009, 2011-2015, 2018-2019, and 2020-2024.

-The Plateau Region experienced the longest sustained periods of extreme drought between November 2010 and May 2012, between September 2012 and May 2015, and between November 2022 and January 2024.
+The Plateau Region experienced the longest sustained periods of extreme drought between November 2010 and May 2012, and between September 2012 and May 2015, and between November 2022 and January 2024.

 Figure 7-1.
-Drought in the Edwards Plateau Region of Texas, 2000-2023 Source: U.S. Drought Monitor
+Drought in the Edwards Plateau Region of Texas, 2000-20182023

+Source: U.S. Drought Monitor